No passwords, No popups, No AI, No cost:

 A. Hi again Lawrence.
 Stainless steel is rarely plated, especially for serving sets.
 Rather, it's the same material through and through (an alloy of steel, chromium, sometimes nickel, plus very small amounts of other stuff).

-What you are describing sounds like the set is made of brass or steel and was nickel and chromium plated.
-I'm surprised that silver polish would destroy the plating that way -- but I guess it did, exposing at least patches of brass or an underlayer of copper plating.
-It can be replated, but perhaps not affordably.
+What you're describing sounds like the set is made of brass or nickel-silver and was copper-nickel-chromium plated.
+I'm surprised that silver polish would destroy the plating -- but I guess it did, exposing patches of brass or an underlayer of copper plating.
+It can be replated, but probably not affordably.
 Replacement would probably be cheaper.

 Regards,